This procurement is subject to the Quebec-New Brunswick Procurement Agreement and the Canadian Free Trade Agreement.

 OPTION YEAR PRICING - Pricing shall be subject to negotiation of a satisfactory contract price not to exceed the tendered price plus any published increase in the New Brunswick Consumer Price Index.

-A site visit is MANDATORY as per section 1.b) of the attached document.
+A site visit may be schedule by contacting Social Development as per section 1.b) of the attached document.

 The contract will be awarded to the lowest compliant bid based on the total contract price for a one (1) year period.